oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

    Enter ORCL when asked for ORACLE_SID and then press enter    --> Enter your DB name if that is different in case of on premise.

-**4. Check the database version of the Source Database.**
+**4. Check the database version of the source database.**

-   In this livelab we have used Oracle Marketplace image for which you know the version that you have selected.
+   In this livelab we have used Oracle Marketplace image for source database for which you know the version that you have selected.

    However , In case you would like to know the database version with latest patches then please use the below command

-   Execute 'opatch lsinventory' command as Oracle user.
+   Execute 'opatch lsinventory' command as oracle user.

    check for the output to determine the exact database version.

-**5. Check the Database Edition of the Source Database.**
+**5. Check the database edition of the source database.**

-   In this livelab we have used Oracle Marketplace image for Source Database which uses Oracle Database Enterprise Edition.
+   In this livelab we have used Oracle Marketplace image for source Database which uses Oracle Database Enterprise Edition.

    However in case you would like know the Database Edition for your on premise Database then refer the below steps.